privacyidea/shibboleth-plugin/README.md

 3. **Turn on the MFA Module by updating following file: `$idp_install_path/conf/authn/authn.properties`.**<br>
 Note: Example of this configuration contains the *privacyidea.properties* file (`$idp_install_path/config/authn/privacyidea.properties`).

-The different configuration parameters, are explained in the following table:
+The different configuration parameters are explained in the following table:

 | Configuration                  | Explanation                                                                                                                                                                                                                      |
 |--------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|